-In 2014, focus will turn to the Pillar III structures - aligned with AXA Group deliverables and project plan.
-Work will continue to focus on Pillars I and $\Pi$ - in particular, review and improvement of the model documentation, extension of local calibration, and embedding the STEC production processes and sign-offs as mature and business as usual activities.
+In 2015, focus will turn to the Pillar III structures - aligned with AXA Group deliverables and project plan - to meet EIOPA and CBI Interim Measure reporting requirements, and to develop processes for the production of required Quantitative Reporting Templates from 2016.
+Work will continue on Pillars I and II - in particular, review and improvement of the model documentation, extension of local calibration, and embedding the STEC production processes and sign-offs as mature and business as usual activities.